petrukhnov/robocar2019.makerobots.eu/README.md

 Feel free to use lego, vex, fischertechnik, wooden planks, cardboard, tape, your old VHS player and whatever else you have laying around.
 You could program servo motors with Arduino, or just turn simpler DC motors on and off.

-The final round of competition will be held online on September/October 2019.
+The final round of competition will be held online on 2019-09-21.
 Participants will stream online video of their creations.
+Time will be agreed with qualified participants.

 ![path](imgs/path/combined.png)